kizniche/Mycodo/mycodo-manual.md

 Setting | Description
 -------------------- | ----------------------------------------------
 Type | Select whether the camera is a Raspberry Pi Camera or a USB camera.
 Library | Select which library to use to communicate with the camera.
-The Raspberry Pi Camera uses picamera (and potentially opencv), and USB cameras should be set to opencv.
+The Raspberry Pi Camera uses picamera, and USB cameras should be set to fswebcam.
-OpenCV Device | Any devices detected by opencv will populate this dropdown list.
-If there are no values in this list, none were detected.
-If you have multiple opencv devices detected, try setting the camera to each device and take a photo to determine which camera is associated with which device.
+Device | The device to use to connect to the camera. fswebcam is the only library that uses this option.
 Output ID | This output will turn on during the capture of any still image (which includes timelapses).
 Rotate Image | The number of degrees to rotate the image.
 ... | Image Width, Image Height, Brightness, Contrast, Exposure, Gain, Hue, Saturation, White Balance.
 These options are self-explanatory.
 Not all options will work with all cameras.